EasyJet pays maiden dividend after profit soars

-LONDON British low-cost airline easyJet (EZJ.L) is to make its first ever dividend a bumper payout, as promised, after a 31.5 percent rise in full-year profit that was helped by costs cuts and a rise in business travellers.
+LONDON Low-cost airline easyJet (EZJ.L) is to make its first ever dividend a bumper payout, as promised, after a 31.5 percent rise in full-year profit that was helped by costs cuts and a rise in business travellers.

 EasyJet said on Tuesday it would pay a special dividend of 34.9 pence on top of an ordinary dividend of 10.5 pence, making a total payout of 195 million pounds.